EddeCCC/k6-java-test/README.md

 ## SetUp

 The application needs a JSON configuration to create a k6 script.
-The configuration will be loaded from a fake server (by default: `localhost:8080/config`)
+The configuration will be loaded from a fake server (by default: `localhost:8080/config`).

 >Please take a look at the example configuration at `./src/main/resources/config/exampleConfig.json` before writing your own configuration.

-Furthermore, all environmental variables in `application.properties` have to be defined.
+Furthermore, all values in `application.properties` have to be defined.

 - `path.config`: Location of the test configuration (relative to `./src/main/resources`)
 - `path.script`: Location where the javascript file will be created